quantcast/ios-measurement/README.md

 ### Trouble Shooting ###

 **Little or No App Traffic Showing Up In App's Profile On Quantcast.com**<br>
 Quantcast updates its website with your app's latest audience measurement data daily.
-If even after 1 day no data is showing up in your app's profile on quantcast.com, there are several things to check:
+If even after 1 day no data is showing up in your app's profile on quantcast.com, please check the following:
-* If you are using the [Detailed SDK Integration](#detailed-sdk-integration) method to integrate, please ensure that you have fully integrated as described above.
-* Check to ensure that your app does not have the `UIApplicationExitsOnSuspend` property set to `YES` in your app's `Info.plist`.
-For the Quantcast iOS SDK to function correctly, the `UIApplicationExitsOnSuspend` property should be removed from your app's `Info.plist`.
 * The Quantcast SDK does most of its data uploading when your app is transitioned to the background.
 If during your development and testing workflow in Xcode you regularly end a test run of your app by pressing "stop" within Xcode, your app has not necessarily had a chance to upload usage data.
 To ensure your app gets a chance to upload usage data to Quantcast while you are testing, be sure to click the Home button on the device being tested in order to put your app into the background and thus trigger a usage data upload to Quantcast.
+* If you encounter trouble with your build, please review the documentation for the project setup and SDK integration.
+The most common errors involve missing one of the steps outlined.
+If you have are still having trouble, please email mobilesupport@quantcast.com.

 ## License ##